Weather

 long 'overlap' isn't new rising air so the clouds tend to be reasonably

-consistant.
-Frankly a warm, or occluded, front coming in is just a gloomy
+consistent.
+Frankly a warm, or occluded, front coming in is just a gloomy day

-Now you know how a warm front is spaced out and a cold front is abrupt you can
+Now you know how a warm front's weather is spaced out in front of the front and

 Actually as warm fronts aren't anything like as good at pushing other air